agrestio/agrest/UPGRADE-NOTES.md

 ### SelectStage.PARSE_REQUEST is gone [#537](https://github.com/agrestio/agrest/issues/537)
 `SelectStage.PARSE_REQUEST` is no longer needed, as protocol parameter parsing happens outside a stage, right in the context.
 If you had stage callbacks referencing this stage, you may instead reference `SelectStage.START`.

+### AgDataMap is renamed to AgSchema [#562](https://github.com/agrestio/agrest/issues/562)
+Injectable `AgDataMap` is renamed to `AgSchema`.
+If you accessed this object directly (which is not typical to do in most apps), make sure you change the name in your code.